EmmanuelMasavoDjegou/Research-Papers/README.md

 ### Abstract

-> Recurrent event data arise when the same type of outcome occurs repeatedly for a subject over time — repeated hospitalizations, successive equipment failures, recurring insurance claims.
-Standard models often rely on restrictive assumptions about how covariates influence event risk, and can falter when those assumptions break down or relationships are complex.
+> Recurrent event data arise when the same type of outcome occurs repeatedly for a subject over time, including repeated hospitalizations, successive equipment failures, and recurring insurance claims.
+Traditional statistical models for such data often depend on restrictive assumptions regarding covariate effects, event dependence, and underlying risk structures.
+These assumptions can limit their ability to accurately characterize complex real-world processes, particularly when relationships between covariates and recurrent event dynamics are nonlinear, heterogeneous, or difficult to specify parametrically.
 >
 > This paper introduces **RNN-AGT**, a deep learning framework that predicts the time between successive recurrent events in a flexible, data-driven way.
-An **RNN architecture** learns how a subject's event history shapes future event timing — without parametric assumptions on the error distribution or linearity requirements on covariate effects.
+An **RNN architecture** learns how a subject's event history shapes future event timing, without parametric assumptions on the error distribution or linearity requirements on covariate effects.
 To handle subjects whose follow-up ends before all events are observed, training uses a **rank-based (Gehan-type) objective** that properly accounts for incomplete observations while staying computationally efficient.
 >
-> Extensive simulations — covering nonlinear covariate effects, complex within-subject dependence, varying incomplete follow-up, and high-dimensional predictors — plus applications to **two clinical datasets** (repeated infections and hospital readmissions) show strong predictive accuracy and discrimination, outperforming classical competitors on the larger dataset.
+> Extensive simulations covering nonlinear covariate effects, complex within-subject dependence, varying incomplete follow-up, and high-dimensional predictors, plus applications to **two clinical datasets** (repeated infections and hospital readmissions) show strong predictive accuracy and discrimination, outperforming classical competitors on the larger dataset.

 **Keywords**
 <br>